-The Board of Directors is committed to maintain a sound system of risk management and internal control in accordance to the Malaysian Code on Corporate Governance to safeguard shareholders' investment and the Group's assets.
+The Board of Directors ("the Board") is committed to maintain a sound system of risk management and internal control in accordance to the Malaysian Code on Corporate Governance to safeguard shareholders' investment and the Group's assets.

-Set out below is the Board of Directors' Statement on Risk and Management and Internal Control which has been prepared in accordance with the Guidance for Directors of Listed Issuers on the Statement on Risk Management and Internal Control.
+Set out below is the Board of Directors' Statement on Risk Management and Internal Control which has been prepared in accordance with the "Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers".